Find Trade Colleges

 The colleges and universities below are the most popular for precision metal working majors pursuing a associate degree.

 Our analysis found New River Community and Technical College to be the most popular school for precision metal working students who want to pursue a associate degree in West Virginia.
-Located in the suburb of Beaver, New River Community and Technical College is a public college with a small student population.
+Located in the small suburb of Beaver, New River Community and Technical College is a public school with a small student population.

 Women make up 8% of the precision metal working majors at the school.